Kulwch/So-Pekocko/README.md

 ### 1° Install the frontend

-- A - First step: Clone this repository
+- A - First step: Clone this repository: https://github.com/OpenClassrooms-Student-Center/dwj-projet6

 - B - Then, open a terminal in your editor and get to the frontend folder